DKingAlpha/CheatNG/README.md

 ### Part III: Why both FunctionId and FunctionType are required to be specified in RPC call?
 Other RPC libraries only need a string.

 By passing the function type, our RPC code can infer the function signature including parameters/return value types, and do type conversion automatically.
-This benefits a lot.
+That benefits more.